-Only on LX and EX models in the U.S., and EX model in Canada To use the vanity mirror, pull down the passenger's sun visor.
-Cigarette Lighter
+Available only on Si model To use the vanity mirror, pull down the passenger's sun visor.

 The ignition switch must be in ACCESSORY (I) or ON (II) for the cigarette lighter to work.
 To heat up the lighter, push it in.
 It will pop out when it is ready for use.
 Do not hold the lighter in while it is heating up, you could cause it to overheat.